GabeScott/standard-works-vault/General Conference/1975 October - My Heritage Is Choice.md

 # My Heritage Is Choice

-*By George P. Lee - Of the First Quorum of the Seventy*
+By Elder George P. Lee - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1975 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1975/10/my-heritage-is-choice?lang=eng)

-Brothers and sisters, I finally realized how General Custer must have felt. ...
+Brothers and sisters, I finally realized how General Custer must have felt. …

 I want you to know that it is a great honor and privilege to be in your presence today, and in the presence of our Prophet, and all those that assist him in the kingdom of God.